Experimentation on Endogenous Graphs: Setup

-We assume throughout that for all $(a,r) \in \mathcal{A} \times \mathcal{R}$ the functions $E_{ar}(\cdot)$ are unknown, but their realizations given the treatment assignment $E_{ar}(\mathbf{T})$ are observed.
+We assume throughout that for all $(a,r) \in \mathcal{A} \times \mathcal{R}$ the functions $E_{ar}(\cdot)$ are unknown, but their realizations given the treatment assignment $E_{ar}(\mathbf{T})$ are observed (see Figure \ref{fig:endog_graph} for illustration).
 Some observations on the relation between bipartite vs.\ unipartite and endogenous vs.\ exogenous interference graphs follow.